ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa4-draft/index.md

   relative numbers are when inspecting the output.

-You will use these measurements to figure out which mystery method matches the implementations above, and generate two graphs to justify your answers.
-See below for more explanation.
+You will use these measurements to figure out which mystery method matches the implementations above, and generate three graphs to justify your answers.

 ### Creating Graphs from the data